 Checks if a procedure exists.

 Checks if a schema exists.
-In MySql, use the IfDatabaseExistsTask instead.
+In MySql or MariaDb, use the IfDatabaseExistsTask instead.

 Checks if a table exists.